oshadaera68/React_Weather_App/README.md

 # React Weather App

-A Sample React Application for the showing weather forcasting with the API.
+A Sample React Application for the showing weather forcasting with using API.

 ## Using NPM packages:
 - Axios (npm i axios)